fullstackenabler/app_centric/csp/aws/aws_env.md

 This lab guide assumes that you already have the relevant Cloud Service Provider for use in this activity.

 # Create a Kubernetes cluster on AWS.

-It is broken into the following steps:
+This process is broken into the following steps:

 - Create an AWS IAM service role
 - Create a VPC to deploy the cluster